 201: Crawford Street Mansion, Central Sunnydale

 Angel’s gaze had not left the closed barrier of the basement door since Cordelia and Wesley stepped through it.
-Although it wasn’t locked he might not bother with taking the time to open it if he chose to go after her.
-One swift kick would be all it would take to burst it to splinters.
-He would be little more than a blur on the stairs.
+The temptation of going after them simmered hot.
+Although the door wasn’t locked he might not bother with taking the time to open it.
+One swift kick would burst it to splinters.
+He would be a blur on the stairs.
 Traversing the corridors below would take only a minute.
 Finding her would be easy, he figured.